Filtration Aeration

 Media Capacity

 Canisters win here definitively.
-A Fluval 207 holds 4.8 liters of media across four separate baskets.
+A Fluval 207 has a 3.1-liter total filtration chamber packed with customizable media.
 The AquaClear 50, one of the most spacious HOBs, holds roughly 1.5 liters.
 More media means more surface area for beneficial bacteria, more room for chemical filtration, and more flexibility in customizing your filtration stack.

 Maintenance Effort